huoww07/Bioinformatics-for-RNA-Seq/lessons/03_Read_Alignment.md

 mkdir STAR
 ```

-Open the script ./scripts/star_align.sh in a text editor with `nano`
+Open the script ./scripts/star_align.sh in a text editor with `vi`

 ```
 ## Use STAR aligner to align fastq files